paulidale/meccano3d/parts/bearings/README.md

 A collection of bearings based around part 168.
 A variety of diffent toothed discs are available allowing for both 16 and 38 DP drives.
+Most of these require a Ball Cage (part 168c) to operate.

 Image | Description | By
 ----- | ----------- | --